loophp/collection/README.md

 in a more functional way.

-And last but not least, collection keys are preserved throughout most operations, and it might be leading to some confusions, carefully read [this example][18] for the full explanation.
+And last but not least, collection keys are preserved throughout most operations; while it might lead to some confusion at first, please carefully read [this example][18] for the full explanation and benefits.

 This library has been inspired by: